UniversityOfAppliedSciencesFrankfurt/LearningApi/LearningApi/akkacluster/AkkaHost/readme.md

- Work Package 3	Analysis of Actor Model in context of AI/ML algorithms Task	Exploration and analysis of several AI/ML algorithms from the point of view of horizontal scale (multiple nodes) and Actor Model.
-Output	-First prototype and proposal for scale based on actor model on example of an algorithm.
-Time frame	Sept.-Dec.
-2018

-The goal of this work is to propose how to design and implement a machine learning algorithm, which can horizontally scale by using of actor programming model.
-This programing model is based on mathematical theory of computation, which is already implemented as a framework in many programming languages and on many platforms.
-By following this approach scalability of ML algorithms can be implemented on commodity (lower price) hardware by using well established frameworks.

 #### What is AKKA.Host?
 *AkkaHost* is the AKKA.NET based Cluster Host, which is used to horizontally scale computation of actors based on Akka.Net framework.
 Once the cluster is running akka.net client components can remotely instantiate actors in the *AkkaHost* cluster.